xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

 ### Index buckets

 The primary indexes and hash indexes of collections can now be split into multiple index buckets.
-This option was available for edge indexes only in ArangoDB 2.6.
+This option was available for edge indexes only in AvocadoDB 2.6.

 A bucket can be considered a container for a specific range of index values.
 For primary, hash and edge indexes, determining the responsible bucket for an index